lirantal/awesome-nodejs-security/README.md

 - [check-my-headers](https://github.com/UlisesGascon/check-my-headers) - Fast and simple way to check any HTTP Headers.
 - [is-website-vulnerable](https://github.com/lirantal/is-website-vulnerable/) - finds publicly known security vulnerabilities in a website's frontend JavaScript libraries.
 - [joi-security](https://github.com/Saluki/joi-security/) - Detect security flaws in Joi validation schemas.
+- [confused](https://github.com/visma-prodsec/confused) - Tool to check for dependency confusion vulnerabilities in multiple package management systems.
+See [Dependency Confusion: How I Hacked Into Apple, Microsoft and Dozens of Other Companies](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610) for reference on the reasoning for this tool.

 ## Security Hardening
 - [express-limiter](https://www.npmjs.com/package/express-limiter) - Rate limiting middleware for Express applications built on redis.